-The SFWIB, through its competitive procurement process, is soliciting proposals to select organizations to serve as both the One-Stop Operator and the Service Provider to provide a menu of workforce services to qualified adult and dislocated workers.
-Respondents to this RFP shall articulate the respondent's plan of action to (1) act as a One-Stop Operator and (2) deliver the solicited services as the Service Provider.
+The SFWIB, through its competitive procurement process, is soliciting proposals to select organizations to serve as a Service Provider to provide a menu of workforce services to qualified adult and dislocated workers.
+Respondents to this RFP shall articulate their plans of action to deliver the solicited services as the Service Provider.